QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 * `all()` returns `True` when *all* boolean values/expressions in the sequence are `True`
 * `any()` returns `True` when *any* boolean values/expressions in the sequence are `True`

-## Coding Style and PEP8
+## Coding Style and Documentation

+A consistent coding style and the use of documentations can make the code easier to understand and maintain.

+### Python Style Guidelines: PEP8

 ```{index} single: Python; PEP8
 ```

-To learn more about the Python programming philosophy type `import this` at the prompt.
+You can find Python programming philosophy by typing `import this` at the prompt.

 Among other things, Python strongly favors consistency in programming style.